LET'S NOT JUST TALK ABOUT

 When a personal health crisis strikes, it can be overwhelming for both the patient AND the primary caregiver.
 Unwilling to “burden” family and friends, they often draw inward, trying to shoulder everything themselves.
 On the flip side, family and friends struggle with how they can help without being intrusive, respecting the privacy of their loved one while still providing support.

-We are creating a short, upbeat, and powerful video about how friends and family members can effectively collaborate in the caregiving process when a health crisis strikes, relieving stress on both the patient and primary caregiver, and offering rewarding outcomes for everyone involved.
-We are using animation and gentle humor to tell a story that illustrates how to ask for needed help, and how to give valuable assistance, when a crisis strikes.
+We are creating a short, upbeat video fable that uses memorable animal characters to tell a very human story.
+Through the video, we'll demonstrate how friends and family members can effectively collaborate in the caregiving process, relieving stress on both the patient and primary caregiver, and offering rewarding outcomes for everyone involved.
+We'll use simple animation and gentle humor to illustrate how to ask for needed help, and how to give valuable assistance, when a health crisis strikes.

 After several years of helping her brother meet the growing health needs of their elderly parents, Lori Vidlak was diagnosed with breast cancer.
 Determined not to rely exclusively on her husband for care, she started writing a blog to communicate with friends and family members about her condition and treatment.
 As people responded with concern and expressed the desire to help, she invited them to assess their talents and capacities and then matched their offers with her specific needs.